 Across the Bayou Texar Bridge is East Pensacola Heights— where you’ll find a dozen of eateries within just a few blocks.

 Travel a few miles east along Scenic Highway and treat yourself to a view at the Pensacola Bay Bluffs Park.
 Boardwalk steps lead down the sandy bluffs to the bay.
 You’re not supposed to cross the railroad tracks, but the bay shoreline is on the other side of the tracks (wink, wink).
 They are plenty of spots to stop and take in the view.

 They say the towering Old Sacred Heart Hospital building in East Hill is haunted, but that doesn’t scare off the locals who frequent the many businesses and two cool eateries that share the former hospital.
 Ozone’s Pizza occupies the morgue of the 103-year-old building, serving up to-die-for (get it??) gourmet pizza and Imperial pints (20 oz.) of craft beers.
-Don’t be scared.
-Just around the corner, dine under the stars in the courtyard of The Vineyard.
-It’s good-dog friendly, hosts outdoor movies, and offers a menu that includes small plates, burgers, and specialties – and even a brunch menu.
-Continue down 12th Avenue a few more blocks and stop in Brew Ha Ha cafe.
-Enjoy burgers and fun appetizers in a setting that includes decor and artifacts celebrating the city’s pop culture and history.
+Continue down 12th Avenue a few more blocks and stop in Alga Beer Co. for crispy pints and flavorful food truck eats.
+A new community staple, Alga is welcome events through its doors that include bingo, fitness, drag, and more.
 Before you leave, snap a selfie in front of the iconic Pensacola postcard mural on the side of the building.